core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * The client performs all the additional decryption and verification steps of {{ssec-client-side-informative-oscore}} on the phantom request specified in the 'ph_req' parameter and on the last notification specified in the 'last_notif' parameter (if present).

-* The client builds a ticket request (see Appendix B of {{I-D.amsuess-core-cachable-oscore}}), as intended to reach the proxy adjacent to the origin server.
+* The client builds a ticket request (see {{Section C of I-D.amsuess-core-cachable-oscore}}), as intended to reach the proxy adjacent to the origin server.
 The ticket request is formatted as follows.

    - The Token is chosen as the client sees fit.
 In fact, there is no reason for this Token to be the same as the phantom request's.